luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

   Everything which is not primitive may at least use "val" instead of "var"
 * "class-variables" and "instance-variables"<br/>
   Annotate all of these with "@JvmField" - otherwise the kotlin compiler generates useless getter and setter code.
+  An "annotate-everything"-compiler option was suggested by other people too, but is currently not supported.

 Current limitations of the kotlin compiler: